abbasejlali/abbasejlali/README.md

-- 👋 Hi, I’m @abbasejlali
+- 👋 Hi, I’m @abbasejlali and
 - 👀 I’m interested in programming
 - 📫 How to reach me ? abbas.ejlali@iran.ir